-ALLEN KWASI MARFO
+ALLEN KWASI MARFO •••••

-(Name of Student and ID) (Po G5435811) Signature S Date
+(Name of Student and ID) (PG54 Signature Signature Date

-Certified By: M
+Certified By:

 Dr.Charles Peprah

 (Supervisor) Signature Date

-Certified By: C. 1
+s/

-Prof. Imoro Braimah. /
+Certified By: \$

-(Head of Department) S Signature B Date
+Certified By: Prof. Imoro Braimah SANE NO BROWER

 DEDICATION

 In Memory of the Late Rt.
 Rev. James Kwadwo Owusu,the First Bishop of Sunyani Catholic Diocese and My LateFather MahamaWatra.